bic-org-uk/bic-lcf/LCF-1.0-Information-Entity-XML-bindings.md

 | 6     | R00C06       | message                     | 0-n     | Code        |                                                          |
 | 7     | R00D06.1     | message-type                | 1       | String      | MGT                                                      |
 | 8     | R00D06.2     | message-text                | 1-n     | String      |                                                          |

+-

+[1] Elements where the cardinality is followed by 'R' are "response-only" or "read-only".
+These elements should only occur in responses from an LMS to a terminal application/device and will be ignored when included in requests.